-Council’s current streetlights are predominantly 80W mercury vapour globes, and combined, these account for a large portion of council’s greenhouse gas emissions and budget every year.
+The original street lights were mostly 80 watt mercury vapours, and accounted for a large portion of Council’s greenhouse gas emissions and budget every year.

 Improving the energy efficiency of public lighting within the municipality of Manningham was identified as a key strategic action in the Climate 2020 Action Plan (8.18 MB) and the 9.1 Endorsement of Carbon Abatement Plan (CAP) (2.42 MB) where the goals are to: Improve energy and carbon efficiency by 20 per cent by 2020; and move towards zero net emissions